ASU-APG/VLI_SDRO/README.md

     --argmax_parents
 ```
 ### Evaluation
-The trained STAT models for NLVR2 ca be accessed via this [link](https://drive.google.com/file/d/1r3HbVhtGzzYwYUMziU3k3F3PpCnXdEIV/view?usp=sharing).
+The trained SDRO models for NLVR2 ca be accessed via this [link](https://drive.google.com/file/d/1r3HbVhtGzzYwYUMziU3k3F3PpCnXdEIV/view?usp=sharing).
 The zip directory has the following :-
-- models directory which has trained SW-STAT and GW-STAT models for UNITER and VILLA
+- models directory which has trained SW-SDRO and GW-SDRO models for UNITER and VILLA
 - txt_db directory which has both training and testing SISP db
 - ann directory which contains the JSON files used for created DB files.
 Samples evaluation command